CVBT-CalPoly/ecoan-web-app/README.md

 </script>
 ```
 ### [Passport](http://passportjs.org/)
 Passport is an unobtrusive drop-in package that takes care of both user creation and authentication.
 Passport, along with express-sessions, manages user sessions and can secure pages from being accessed from non-members.
 It is easy to secure your page begin Passport.
-When users log in, <code>passport.authenticate()</code> will be called and verify the credentials.
+When users log in, <code>passport.authenticate()</code> will be called to verify the credentials.
 Now that a user is logged in, it is as simple as adding an authenticator to your <code>route</code>.

 The authenticator function looks like the following:
 ```